Quickstart Guide to Military Space-A Flights

 Dependent children can fly Space-A with their sponsor or eligible unaccompanied parent.
 They are not authorized to travel with other military families.

-* * * For a printer-friendly version of this Quickstart Guide to Space-A Flights, click here. * * *
+* * * Click here to print this Quickstart Guide to Space-A Flights. * * *

 The Space-A Flying Process: How to Take a Military Hop

 The first step is to sign up with every military passenger terminal from which you might originate travel (including your destination).
-Keep in mind that you are not signing up for a particular flight.
+Keep in mind that you are not registering for a particular flight.
 You are signing up to compete for any flight with Space-A seats at a given terminal.

 You can sign up in one of several different ways: